 Report you address change to the RIT Student Information System (SIS) within 10 (ten) days of the move.
 ISS will then electronically notify USCIS of the change, via SEVIS.
 J-1 students not on RIT's sponsorship must also update their J-1 Responsible or Alternate Responsible Officer.

-RIT requires all international students, including F-1 students, to enroll in the RIT student health insurance plan.
+All international students (except those in H-1B status) are automatically enrolled in the RIT student health insurance plan.
 This plan meets the J-1 insurance regulations.

 J regulations require you and any accompanying dependents to maintain certain levels of health insurance coverage for the duration of your stay in the US.
 Insurance must cover illness, accident, medical evacuation, and repatriation of remains.
 See part f of page of your DS-2019 for further details.